josemauma/Express_Gastronomic_Route/README.md

 ## 💡 Example of Use

 1. The user accesses the interface and answers questions like:
+   - Direction
    - Preferred type of food
-   - Budget
-   - Mode of transport
    - Available time

 2. The app connects to external APIs:
    - Google Maps
-   - TripAdvisor
    - OpenWeather

 3. An optimized route with personalized recommendations is generated.